The minimum number of credits to graduate is 128. Some academic programs will exceed that amount.

 Students are required to take a technological literacy course; the required course will vary depending upon the major.

-All identified students with disabilities who have submitted appropriate documentation may request reasonable accommodations as specified by Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
+Self-identified students with disabilities who have submitted appropriate documentation may request reasonable accommodations as specified by Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
 Assistance is provided by the Department of Disability Services for Students.
-First-year and transfer students who register with the Department of Disability Services for Students are encouraged to take Transition to College (ED101), a one-credit course addressing such issues as academic and social adjustments to college and residential life, time management and study skills, student networking, and self-advocacy.
+First-year and transfer students who register with the Department of Disability Services for Students are encouraged to take Transition to College (ED101), a one-credit course addressing such issues as learning styles, academic and social adjustments to college and residential life, time management and study skills, student networking, and self-advocacy.

 Monmouth has a computerized early warning system involving all first-year students.
 Advisors are regularly informed of difficulties that first-year students and other selected populations are experiencing in their classrooms, such as absences or poor performance.
 Advisors attempt to contact students in order to help them avert serious difficulties.
 Monmouth’s Early Warning System (MEWS) has been an outstanding feature of our student retention program since it was introduced.

 Transfer students who have 18 or more credits are assisted through the CSS by the coordinator of undeclared majors and transfer programs in regard to: a) arranging an appointment with their academic department to meet with a faculty advisor for academic advising and registration; b) mathematics placement testing (if applicable); and c) transfer orientation and other topics.
 CSS counselors are also available to assist new transfer students with transitional concerns.